wsong1985/Surfs_up/README.md

 ## **Results**

-- **Filtered the date column of the Measurements table in the database to retrieve all the temperatures for the month of June.
+- **Filtered the date column of the Measurements table in the database to retrieve all the temperatures for June.
 Stored in DataFrame and generated the summary statistics.**

   <table>
   <tr>